Coup attempt underway in Bolivia as president urges people to mobilize against it

 “We cannot allow, once again, coup attempts to take the lives of Bolivians,” he said from inside the palace, surrounded by government officials, in a video message sent to news outlets.

-“I order all that are mobilized to return to their units, said the newly named army chief José Wilson Sánchez.
-“No one wants the images we’re seeing in the streets.”
+María Nela Prada, minister of the presidency and a top Bolivian official, called it an “attempted coup d’etat.”

-Soon after troops and armored vehicles start pulling back from Bolivia’s presidential palace
+“The people are on alert to defend democracy,” she said to local television station Red Uno.

-The leadership of Bolivia’s largest labor union condemned the action and declared an indefinite strike of social and labor organizations in La Paz in defense of the government.
+The leadership of Bolivia’s largest labor union condemned what it called an attempted coup and declared an indefinite strike of social and labor organizations in La Paz in defense of the government.

 The incident was met with a wave of outrage by other regional leaders, including the Organization of American States; Gabriel Boric, the president of neighboring Chile; the leader of Honduras, and former Bolivian leaders.